particle-iot/docs/src/content/getting-started/cloud/logic.md

 import Particle from 'particle:core';
 ```

 You must define a function to be called to implement the Logic Function.
 The JSON example uses this declaration, but you may have a comma-separated list of other parameters in some cases.

+The function does not need to be called `decode` as long as its declared with `export default function`.

 ```js
 export default function decode({ event }) {